MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

 ## Import the VMs

 A best practice is to create at least one Cluster Shared Volume (CSV) per machine to enable an even balance of VMs for each CSV owner for increased resiliency, performance, and scale of VM workloads.
-By default, this balance occurs automatically every five minutes and needs to be considered when using Robocopy between a source system machine and the destination machine to ensure source and destination CSV owners match to provide the most optimal transfer path and speed.
+By default, this balance occurs automatically every five minutes and needs to be considered when using Robocopy between source and destination machines to ensure source and destination CSV owners match to provide the most optimal transfer path and speed.

 Perform the following steps on your Azure Local instance to import the VMs, make them highly available, and start them: